the-virtual-brain/tvb-root/tvb_documentation/tutorials/tutorial_1_BuildingYourOwnBrainNetworkModel.rst

-The second of these new Monitors, *EEG*, hopefully also unsurprisingly, returns the EEG signals resulting from the simulated neural dynamics using in the process a lead-field or *Projection Matrix*.
+The second of these new Monitors, *EEG*, hopefully also unsurprisingly, returns the EEG signals resulting from the simulated neural dynamics using, in the process, a lead-field or *Projection Matrix*.

 EEG signals measured on the scalp depend strongly on the location and orientation of the underlying neural sources, which is why this monitor is more realistic and useful in the case of surface based simulations – where the simulation is run on the explicit geometry of the cortex, which can potentially have been obtained from a specific individual’s brain.
-In addition a simulation being built on the specific anatomical structure of an individual subject, the specific electrodes used in experimental work can also be incorporated, providing a link between simulation and experiment.
+In addition, a simulation being built on the specific anatomical structure of an individual subject, the specific electrodes used in experimental work can also be incorporated, providing a link between simulation and experiment.